🇺🇸 Call 919-771-4177 for more info.

-Total monthly deposits into the account have been declining from month to month.
+Total monthly deposits into the account have been declining month to month from recent low sales.
 Even if the average still meets criteria, the lender may still feel this is a reason for the turndown.

 Does not meet criteria

-This is a general decline reason.
-If you are declined for a business loan for this reason, the lender does not want to tell you the decline reason.
+This is a general decline reason. the lender does not want to tell you what this means

 Month to Date MTD

 This a decline reason that often happens with Merchant Cash Advances.
 The Month to Date activity is requested for the current month and the approval be declined or reduced when current months deposits are lower than the previous three months.

 Ask if significantly lowering the amount of the request, adding a strong co-signer, or adding more collateral would cause them to reconsider and possibly approve the application.
 Speak directly with the credit department that makes the credit decision.

 If any of the reasons you are declined for a business loan involve credit, you will want to contact at least one of the credit reporting agencies to determine what is on your credit file.
 You may already know most of what is on your file, though you should get a copy of your file to confirm it.
 If there are any inaccuracies, you should dispute them with the bureau.
 This is easy to do and can improve your bureau without significant effort.
 You will succeed in getting derogatory information removed when the bureaus cannot prove the derogatory reporting is accurate.

 Once you accept what is on your credit report, begin looking for other alternative loan options.
 First determine what are the strengths of your business and weaknesses of your business.
 When you contact companies, find out as much as you can about what their alternative loan options are based on.
 Instead of choosing the business loans you like best, organize the loan types in terms of what your business is most likely to qualify for.
 Of those loan options, then decide which ones you believe you should proceed on.